SheatNoisette/wasm_lua/README.md

-# wasm_lua
+# WebAssembly Lua
 Lua VM running in your browser!

-Open [here](https://cdn.rawgit.com/vvanders/wasm_lua/d68f46a8/main.html), if it works you should see "Hello Lua!".

 Each update is executed in a unique VM instance via WASM + emscripten.

-Currently test on Firefox 52.0 but probably works on other platforms as well.
+Tested on Firefox 66.0

 # Building lua-wasm
 Just run `make`, you will need Emscripten SDK.